bishaldebroy007/myown-javascript-notes/README.md

 ```

-Now we know that anything that is in the global space will automatically get into the global object/window.
+Now we know that anything in the global space will automatically get into the global object/window.
 For instance,

 ```JavaScript
 var a = 30;